Lemoncode/bootcamp-backend/00-stack-documental/05-cloud/04-logging-monitoring/01-logging/README.md

-# 01 Logging library
+# 01 Logging

-In this example we are going to install a configure a logging library.
+In this example we are going to install and configure a logging library.

 We will start from `00-boilerplate`.